 Dino GRANDI (1895-1988), Italian politician and lawyer, minister of justice, minister of foreign affairs and president of parliament, member of the Italian delegation to the Disarmament Conference.
 Grandi was an Italian Minister of Foreign Affairs (1929) and then as Italy's ambassador to the United Kingdom (1932 to 1939).

 Arthur HENDERSON (1863- 1935), British Labour politician, first Labour cabinet minister, won the Nobel Peace Prize in 1934, served three separate terms as Leader of the Labour Party.
 He worked with the World League of Peace and chaired the Geneva Disarmament Conference in 1932-1934.

 Maxim LITVINOV (1876-1951), born Meir Henoch Wallach, Russian revolutionary and prominent Soviet Bolshevik Politician.
 A strong advocate of diplomatic agreements leading towards disarmament, he acted as the Soviet Union's representative on the Preparatory Commission for the Disarmament Commission.

 Salvador de MADARIAGA (1886-1978), Spanish diplomat, historian, writer and pacifist.
-He was nominated for the and the Nobel Prize in Peace and in Literature.
+He was nominated for the Nobel Peace Prize and the Nobel Prize in Literature.
 He became a press member of the Secretariat of the League of Nations in 1921, and chief of the Disarmament Section in 192, he led the so-called coalition of small states during the Disarmament Conference.

 Joseph PAUL-BONCOUR (1873-1972), French politician and diplomat of the Third Republic.
 Member of the Republican-Socialist Party, Prime Minister of France from December 1932-1933.
 Permanent Delegate to the League of Nations in 1936..
 France's Minister of State charged with League of Nations affairs.